julielinx/julielinx.github.io/_posts/2020-10-01-42_regression_logistic.md

 Where:
 - $z = X \theta = \theta^{T}x$
   - (m x n) x (n x 1 ) = (m x 1)
-- e = Euler's number (i.e., the base of natural logarithm)
+- e = Euler's number (i.e. the base of natural logarithm)
   - The exact value is in the `math` library: `math.e`
   - To use it in this equation, `math.exp(-z)`
 - g = sigmoid function